jamesdelaneyie/fileswiper/README.md

 ### Interesting bits:

 - Preview images are generated using the qlmanage command line tool in a child process, allowing all native OSX file types have preview images.
-- AI: The main file list is a React component, which is updated by the main process when a file is moved to a bucket.
 - Interact.js is used to add physics to the main file list, allowing you to throw files into buckets.
 - The new trigonomic positioning of the buckets is calculated using the new CSS Math.sin and Math.cos functions.
 - Live reloading during development is using webpack --watch and electron-reload.

 To Do: